Karumathampatti

-Karumathampatti is a municipality in Sulur taluk of Coimbatore district in the Indian state of Tamil Nadu.
+Karumathampatti is a town in Coimbatore district in the Indian state of Tamil Nadu.
 It was a panchayat town till 2021, when it was elevated to a municipality.
 Spread across an area of 127 km2, it had a population of 35,062 individuals as per the 2011 census.

 Geography and administration

 Karumathampatti is a municipality located in Sulur taluk of Coimbatore district in the Indian state of Tamil Nadu.
 Spread across an area of 27 km2, it is located in the western part of the state.
 It was a panchayat town till 2021, when it was upgraded to a municipality.
 The region has a tropical climate with hot summers and mild winters.
-The highest temperatures are recorded in April and May, with lowest recordings in December-January.
+The highest temperatures are recorded in April and May, with lowest recordings in December–January.

 The municipality is headed by a chairperson, who is elected by the members, who are chosen through direct elections.
 The town forms part of the Sulur Assembly constituency that elects its member to the Tamil Nadu legislative assembly and the Coimbatore Lok Sabha constituency that elects its member to the Parliament of India. is located off Avinashi Road, a main arterial road connecting Coimbatore, and is one of the termini of the planned first line of the Coimbatore metro.